cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 - Let the receiving party check the remote authentication tag for the correct value and abort in case that it's incorrect.

-## Integrating CPace in higher-level protocols such as TLS1.3
+## Integrating CPace in higher-level protocols

-When integrating CPace into a higher-level protocol such as TLS1.3 {{RFC8446}} it is recommended to use ISK as shared secret (which might otherwise be generated as part of a Diffie-Hellman key exchange output for other cipher suites).
+When integrating CPace into a higher-level protocol it is recommended to use ISK as shared secret (which might otherwise be generated as part of a Diffie-Hellman key exchange output for other cipher suites).

 Note that unlike the shared secret of a Diffie-Hellman protocol run, ISK will also provide mutual implicit authentication of the protocol partners.